ajaimr/Stone-paper-scissor/README.md

 1. Open the `index.html` file in your preferred web browser.

-2. Click on the stone, paper, or scissors button to make your choice.
+2. Player 1 clicks on the stone, paper, or scissors button to make their choice.

-3. The computer will randomly choose its move.
+3. Player 2 takes their turn by clicking on their choice.

 4. The result of the round will be displayed, and the score will be updated.